grafana/explore-profiles/README.md

 ### Dev environment

-Every time something gets merged into `main` branch it gets immidiately deployed to [dev environment](https://firedev001.grafana-dev.net/).
+Every time something gets merged into `main` branch it gets deployed to [dev environment](https://firedev001.grafana-dev.net/).
+Note that it takes time for the release to be deployed by `stack-state-service` to all Grafana instances.

 ### Prod / ops environment